Executive Summary

 Translation is broader than small molecules.
 Chemical biology, target engagement, cell and gene therapy, diagnostics, biomarkers, trials, and real-world evidence each have different validation objects.
 A generated molecule, engineered cell, biomarker signature, or diagnostic feature becomes useful only when the evidence matches the decision it is supposed to support.

 Reproducibility is computational and experimental.
-The DOME framework (Walsh et al., Nature Methods 2021) is the per-paper reporting standard.
-Model cards and dataset cards are the documentation layer.
-Bridge2AI and ARPA-H IGoR are the federal infrastructure programs.
+DOME is a useful community checklist for reporting supervised machine learning in biology; it is not a universal professional standard.
+Model cards and dataset cards add documentation.
+Bridge2AI and ARPA-H IGoR provide federal infrastructure examples.
 A notebook that reruns is necessary but not sufficient if the assay cannot be repeated.

 Workforce and compute are institutional, not individual.
 A credible team is cross-disciplinary: biological expertise, data engineering, ML, wet-lab partnership, regulatory engagement when relevant, and governance.
 Compute without experimental judgement creates expensive noise.